cyberbotics/webots_ros2/webots_ros2_epuck2/README.md

 ros2 run teleop_twist_keyboard teleop_twist_keyboard
 ```

-but make sure you have `ros-eloquent-teleop-twist-keyboard` installed.
+but make sure you have the `teleop-twist-keyboard` ROS package installed.

 ### Topics Overview
 Here you can find a full list of ROS2 topics: